Course-Level Assessment Resources

 Offering Student Options – Humanities, Arts, Science, and Technology Alliance and Collaboratory

 Bates College encourages faculty to engage students in active learning and other instructional approaches that can enhance the educational experiences for all learners and instructors.
-Specific departments, programs, divisions are aligning practices with goals of grant-funded initiatives and institutional work with the support of the Office of Equity and Inclusion to develop and explore inclusive pedagogy and create more equitable learning experiences across campus.
+Specific departments, programs, divisions are aligning practices with goals of various initiatives and institutional work to develop and explore inclusive pedagogy and create more equitable learning experiences across campus.

-Also to this effort, Bates recently opened Active Learning Classrooms in Carnegie Science Hall, rooms 225 & 339 (reserve here).
+Also to this effort, Bates has Active Learning Classrooms in Carnegie Science Hall, rooms 225 & 339 (reserve here).

 Inclusive Teaching Strategies – Center for Teaching & Learning, Yale University